Caves in Algarve, Portugal (an Atlantis site).

 Overview

 The Algarve is in the south of Portugal, famous worldwide for their beautiful beaches, cliffs and sandy coves.
-Along the coast you will find from fishing villages to high end hotels, from golf resorts to traditional bars and restaurants.
+Along the coast you will find everything from fishing villages to high end hotels, from golf resorts to traditional bars and restaurants.
 Apart from relaxing at beaches with turquoise waters, people from all over the world go to the Algarve for surfing, snorkeling, kayaking and hiking.
 And if you are a globetrotter, you will also be interested in visiting the most southwestern point of Europe, Cabo de São Vicente.

 Destination Information